 Puddings have long been a stalwart of British cuisine, although the term pudding could be derived from both French and German and referred to either meaty sausage or similar blooded-pud.
 These days, ‘pudding’ can refer equally to sweet and savoury.
 It is also a term for desserts in general and, probably for its form or shape, can describe someone who is a little on the porky side.

 However, fear not!
-The classic Summer Pudding from which our recipe is inspired was invented in health spas around the 1920s and saw itself as a step away from the more unhealthy buttered fatty pudding.
+The classic Pudding from which our recipe is inspired was invented in health spas around the 1920s and saw itself as a step away from the more unhealthy buttered fatty pudding.
 Instead, this is a refreshing mix of raspberries, blackberries, blackcurrants and redcurrants, lightly cooked with sugar, pressed and chilled with fluffy, juice-soaked bread.
-As we move into Autumn, try our poetic ode to Autumn and John Keats, with our ‘pudding of mellow fruitfulness’, made with raspberries, red or purple plums and blackberries.
+Try our poetic ode to Romantic poet John Keats with our ‘pudding of mellow fruitfulness’, made with raspberries, red or purple plums and blackberries.

 You will need one large pudding dish (1.5ml)